A three-dimensional polarization-insensitive grating coupler tailored for 3D nanoprinting: Method

 since we want to maximize the transmission, but minimize our objective.
 The sub-objectives for the heat simulations are defined as the total heat of the system, renormalized by a parameter $\tau \in \mathbb{R}$ that controls the strength of the connectivity constraint, as follows:

-We will elaborate on how to choose $\tau$ later.
+The threshold $\tau$ determines the degree of connectivity.
+A higher value for $\tau$ means that $\mathcal{L}_\text{heat}(\rho)$ will be negative at higher values of $T$ than for a lower value of $\tau$.
+We will elaborate on how we choose $\tau$ later.
 Our problem is parametrized using a density-based approach, where $\rho(x, y, z) \in [0, 1]$ is the density of the material, while $1-\rho(x, y, z)$ is the density of the void at the point $(x, y, z)\in D$.
-The design region itself consists of a grid of $300\times 300\times 75$~voxels, resulting in $6.75$ million degrees of freedom.
+The design region itself consists of a grid of $300\times 300\times 75$~voxels, resulting in $6.75$ million degrees of freedom, which converts to an individual voxel size of $\SI{60}{nm}$.
 We note that we use mirror symmetry in the $y=0$-plane of the design, which reduces the effective size of our grid to $300\times 150\times 75$~voxels.
 Note that an additional adaptive mesh refinement of $\SI{20}{px}$ per wavelength inside the medium is done to improve the accuracy and efficiency in the electromagnetic simulation.
 By mapping $\rho$ to physical quantities, specifically the relative electric permittivity $\varepsilon$ for the electromagnetic simulation and the heat conductivity $\kappa$ for the heat simulation, we can retrieve the sub-objectives.
 By changing the values of $\rho(x, y, z)$ at every point in the grid, we can then start to optimize our system to iteratively design our grating coupler.

 We employ two additional filtering steps to account for fabrication constraints in our design.
 First, we use a conic filter provided by Tidy3D's adjoint module to enforce a minimum feature size in our problem.
 Then, we need to binarize our density.
 Since every step in the optimization needs to be done in a differentiable manner, we use an approximation of the Heaviside function